codingconcepts/architecture-simplification/001_fragile_data_integrations/edge_computing/steps.md

 * Eventually consistent for US and JP users
 * US and JP users have write to the EU
-* No control over what gets replicated and what doesn't
+* No control over what gets replicated and what doesn't (all-or-nothing)
 * Will have to partition tables to achieve data residency
+  * This breaks down, as writes have to go through EU anyway

 # After